 AAA Editor Notes

-Frank Lloyd Wright's Darwin D. Martin House Complex is at 125 Jewett Pkwy.
+Frank Lloyd Wright's Martin House Complex is at 125 Jewett Pkwy.
 Only once in Wright's 72-year career as a practicing architect did he have the opportunity to design a residential complex that harmonized with the surrounding landscape.
 Built between 1903-05 for wealthy Buffalo clients Darwin and Isabelle Martin, these six buildings, currently nearing completion of a $50 million restoration, together comprise one of Wright's finest examples of prairie architecture.

 Noteworthy among the details being restored are 394 art-glass windows in 16 different patterns and the furnishings Wright designed for the main house.
 Plants in the garden encircling the veranda were selected to ensure a year-round season of blooms, and the original landscaping includes wisteria vines and ginkgoes, one of Wright's favorite trees.